awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 The process of filtering stop words from an index or search request\.

 **stopword**<a name="stopword"></a>
 A word that is not indexed and is automatically filtered out of search requests because it is either insignificant or so common that including it would result in too many matches to be useful\.
-Stop words are language\-specific\.
+Stopwords are language specific\.

 **streaming**<a name="streaming"></a>
 [Amazon EMR \(Amazon EMR\)](#AmazonElasticMapReduce): A utility that comes with [Hadoop](#Hadoop) that enables you to develop MapReduce executables in languages other than Java\.